TomusD/muMoE-RNBERT/README.md

 ### Environment Configuration

-Ensure your Python path includes the necessary submodules for data representation, this may be useful when building the data(step 2 in RNBERT README) :
+Ensure your Python path includes the necessary submodules for data representation.
+This may be useful when building the data(step 2 in RNBERT README) :

 ```bash
 export PYTHONPATH=write_seqs:reprs:music_df